Last Updated on 4 months

 Why is checking tire pressure necessary?
 There are three main reasons:

 When should you check your tire pressure?
-As a general guideline, checking your tire pressure at least once a month and before long trips is a good idea.
-You should also check the pressure when there’s a significant temperature change, as cold weather can cause tire pressure to drop.
+As a general guideline, it’s a good idea to check it at least once a month and before long trips.
+You should also check it when there’s a significant temperature change, as cold weather can cause tire pressure to drop.

 Tire Maintenance Checklist